spacetelescope/crds/documentation/crds_users_guide/source/command_line_tools.rst

     $ crds bestrefs --check-context --new-context jwst-edit

   Context testing also requires setting *CRDS_SERVER_URL* to obtain archived dataset parameters.
-Note that during JWST pre-I&T the archive database often contains parameter sets related to obsolete test cases.
+Note that during JWST and Roman pre-I&T the archive database often contains parameter sets related to obsolete test cases.

   Undesired test cases can be weeded out like this::